astropy/astropy/docs/io/ascii/fast_ascii_io.rst

 Reading
 ^^^^^^^
-Since the fast engine is not part of the ordinary :mod:`astropy.io.ascii` infrastructure, fast readers raise an error when passed certain invalid parameters, in which case |read| falls back on the ordinary reader.
+Since the fast engine is not part of the ordinary :mod:`astropy.io.ascii` infrastructure, fast readers raise an error when passed certain parameters which are not implemented in the fast reader infrastructure.
+In this case |read| will fall back on the ordinary reader.
 These parameters are:

  * Negative ``header_start`` (except for commented-header format)